VincentWtrs/vincentwtrs.github.io/_posts/2024-03-04-conformal_prediction_prediction_intervals_blogpost_to_post.md

 ## Marginal and Conditional Coverage

-One important aspect of coverage that we haven't, well..., _covered_ is that it is taken in its totality, or "pooled".
-Indeed, the conformal correction applied does consider the conformity scores over the whole sample (and hence range of the features $\mathbf{X}$) at once, and the correction factor $s_{adj}$ is applied on both the lower and upper bounds everywhere.
+One important aspect of coverage that we haven't, well..., _covered_, properly is that -until now- we have looked at coverage as a global property and not a local one.
+Indeed, the conformal correction applied does consider the conformity scores over the all observations (and hence range of the features $\mathbf{X}$) at once, and the correction factor $s_{adj}$ is applied on both the lower and upper bounds everywhere.
 It does not add any _additional_ "variablity" or adaptiveness in the width that wasn't created by the original quantile regression bounds.
-In other words: the conformalization steps done here only give (approximate) __marginal coverage guarantees__ and __not__ and __conditional coverage guarantees__.
+In other words: the conformalization steps done here only give (approximate) __marginal coverage guarantees__ and __not__ and __conditional (local) coverage guarantees__.
 The latter is obviously a lot harder and it has been shown that no method can be constructed to attain perfect conditional coverage.

 ## Data Splitting Strategies: Split-Conformal Learning and Cross-Conformal Learning

-Originally, the conformal learning literature was preoccupipied with getting prediction intervals for a single unseen observation, and involved re-computing the intervals for each new observation.
+Very briefly, let's talk about some of the history of conformal learning.
+The original ideas were preoccupipied with getting prediction intervals for a single unseen observation, and involved re-computing the intervals for each new observation.
 This made the original use of this framework (_full conformal prediction_) underused, understandably.
-Very similarly (and not by coincidence) to how data is often split to measure generalization performance (e.g. for hyperparameter tuning), one can also choose to split data to conformalize or calibrate a models' predictions, this leads to two new ways of working with conformal prediction:
+In come data splitting (or resampling) strategies: very similarly to how data is often split to measure generalization performance (e.g. for hyperparameter tuning), one can also choose to split data to conformalize or calibrate a models' predictions, this leads to two new ways of working with conformal prediction:

 1. Split-Conformal prediction
 2. Cross-Conformal prediction